TerraQuest-Studios/farlands_reloaded/README.md

 ## Setup

+  * Git
     download game, install in /games, if using git, make sure to get the submodules as well
+  * Github zip download
+    github zip download does not include submodules so you will need to obtain copys of those mods and insert them in there proper place
+  * Contentdb
+    should be able to download the game from the content tab and play

 ## minetest.conf settings